1 / 8

 The editor

 Philip Jodidio studied art history and economics at Harvard and edited Connaissance des Arts for over 20 years.
-His TASCHEN books include the Architecture Now! series and monographs on numerous major architects, including Norman Foster, Tadao Ando, Renzo Piano, Jean Nouvel, and Zaha Hadid.
+His TASCHEN books include the Homes for Our Time series and monographs on numerous major architects, including Norman Foster, Tadao Ando, Renzo Piano, Jean Nouvel, and Zaha Hadid.

 Contemporary Japanese Architecture